Gym-based primer sessions 1-2 days before a game: Do they work?

-It has been suggested that a resistance training (RT) session performed 24-48h before a competition/game or a high quality training session may enhance athletic performance.
+It has been suggested that a resistance training (RT) session performed 24 – 48 hours (h) before a competition/game or a high-quality training session may enhance athletic performance.
 However, there is limited evidence regarding the effects of resistance training on subsequent explosive muscle performance.

-Hence, the purpose of this study was to investigate whether a low-volume, power-type RT session enhances neuromuscular performance of the legs in the following 24 to 48h.
+Hence, the purpose of this study was to investigate whether a low-volume, power-type RT session enhances the neuromuscular performance of the legs in the following 24 – 48 h.

 What the researchers did

 17 national-level male power- and team-sport athletes took part in 4 different sessions (2 experimental and 2 control).
-Subjects were first familiarised and then tested for baseline measures on 1RM half squat (90 degree knee angle), CMJ, drop jump (RSI), isometric maximum force (leg press 90-100deg knee angle), and rate of force development from the isometric leg press at 0-100, 0-200, and 0-300ms.
+Subjects were first familiarised and then tested for baseline measures on one-repetition maximum (1RM) half squat (90° knee angle), countermovement jump (CMJ), drop jump (DJ) (a measure of reactive strength index (RSI)), isometric maximum force (leg press 90-100° knee angle), and rate of force development from the isometric leg press at 0-100, 0-200, and 0-300 milliseconds (ms).

-After the baseline tests, the experimental group performed a warm-up of 1×6 @15% 1RM and 1×4 @30% 1RM jump squats.
-Once warm, subjects performed 5×4 jump squats with 40% 1RM (approx. 65kg) with a 90-100deg knee angle.
-Explosive performance was measured 24 or 48h after the intervention for each group.
-The control group also had explosive performance measured at 24 or 48h, but with no intervention.
+After the baseline tests, the experimental group performed a warm-up of 1 x 6 @ 15 % 1RM and 1 x 4 @ 30 % 1RM jump squats.
+Once warm, subjects performed 5 x 4 jump squats with 40 % 1RM (approx. 65 kg) with a 90-100° knee angle.
+Explosive performance was measured 24 or 48 h after the intervention for each group.
+The control group also had explosive performance measured at 24 or 48 h but with no intervention.

 What the researchers found

-Based on this study, the use of the jump squat can be used as a “primer” 1 or 2 days out from competition to enhance neuromuscular performance.
+Based on this study, the use of the jump squat can be used as a “primer” 1 or 2 days out from the competition to enhance neuromuscular performance.
 Other velocity-based movements could also potentially be used to enhance performance, such as sprinting or varying medicine ball throws.
-Since subsequent performance seems to be velocity specific, strength-based “primers” may be useful for sports that require high forces rather than high velocities; an example may be working up to a 90% 1RM squat or bench press.
+Since subsequent performance seems to be velocity-specific, strength-based “primers” may be useful for sports that require high forces rather than high velocities; an example may be working up to a 90 % 1RM squat or bench press.

-“This performance enhancement effect lasted up to 48h in this study.
-However, performance enhancements can be seen in as little as 4-6 hours after training (see article linked below).
+“This performance enhancement effect lasted up to 48 h in this study.
+However, performance enhancements can be seen in as little as 4-6 h after training.
 This provides a large window where a “primer” could be used before competition and may depend on the individual athlete as to how they respond.
 Performance enhancements seem to be dependent on the exercises chosen during the “primer”, so for velocity -based improvements, select velocitybased exercises.
 In contrast, for forcespecific improvements, choose forcebased exercises.